Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/about.md

 Weather symbols illustrate in an easy-to-understand way – from sunshine to thunderstorm (figure 4) - the course of development of most indicators.
 An explanation of the definition of the symbols is found [here](https://sustainabledevelopment-deutschland.github.io/en/status/).
 Weather symbols of the last four years can be found behind the button “indicator status summary” on each respective indicator page.
 A rough estimation about how stable the development was is possible by using the weather symbols.
 However, the symbols cannot replace the explanatory texts with their background information.

+On the top of the DNS page there is a button “evaluation”.
+If you choose in the following drop-down menu “summary”, the whole development of the weather symbols of all indicators over time is shown.

 On the very top of the DNS page there is a button “evaluation”.
 If you follow the drop-down menu to “summary” the whole development of the weather symbols of all indicators over time is shown.

-<h3>Comparison of DNS- and SDG-indicators</h3>
+<h3>Comparison of DNS and SDG indicators</h3>

-The DNS-indicators and their numbering are not identical with the SDG-indicators of the United Nations and their numbering.
-If there is a comparable SDG-indicator to one of the DNS-indicators it is marked with a button and a direct link to the respective indicator (figure 4).
+The DNS-indicators and their numbering are not identical with the SDG indicators of the United Nations and their numbering.
+If there is a comparable SDG indicator to one of the DNS indicators it is marked with a button and a direct link to the respective indicator (figure 4).

 <br>
 <img src="https://Nachhaltige-Entwicklung-Deutschland.github.io/open-sdg-site-starter/assets/img/about/en/dnsIndicatorPage.png" alt="Figure 4: Structure of the indicator page" class="responsiveImg">